 The Regional Transit Authority (RTA) links Wickliffe and western Lake County to Cuyahoga County and downtown Cleveland with a series of convenient bus routes.
 Laketran, Lake County’s regional transit organization has bus routes throughout the city and county.
 It also provides “park-and-ride” lots that shuttle commuters to various Downtown Cleveland locations.

 Interstate 90, Interstate 271 and Route 2 pass through Wickliffe.
 Interstate 90 has ramp service at Route 84 and Route 20.
 Route 2 has ramp service at Lloyd Road (SR 633) and East 305 Street.

 Cleveland Hopkins International Airport is located 18 miles (30 minutes by auto) west of Wickliffe on Interstate 71.
-Continental Airlines operates a major hub along with two dozen major airlines servicing 425 daily scheduled flights.
+Two dozen major airlines service approximately 425 daily scheduled flights.
 Limousine and taxi service is available from Wickliffe to the airport.

 Local Air Service

 Cuyahoga County Airport features corporate and pleasure craft service less than 2-miles from Wickliffe’s Central Business District.
 Runway length is 5,100 feet, concrete and lighted.

 Burke Lakefront Airport is located just outside of downtown Cleveland and provides business jets and commuter flights.

 Wickliffe is served by two railroad systems — CSX and Norfolk Southern.
 On average 70-100 trains travel through the city each day.
 Passenger train service by Amtrak is available at the downtown Cleveland station.